My personal reasons to not run my Nginx reverse-proxy inside Docker

 - Detection

-It's sounds a bit abstract but the concept is pretty easy.
+This sounds abstract, but the concept is straightforward.

 The FMEA gives you a framework to answer the question:

-How much should I care about a certain problem therefore bother solving it?
+How much should I care about a certain problem and therefore bother solving it?

-If something is unlikely to occur, easily detectable by the user (then also fixed) and has low severity then do not bother with the problem nor their solutions!
+If a problem is unlikely to occur, easily detectable and fixable by the user, and has low severity, it is not worth solving.

 All other cases are non-trivial.
-Depending on who does the analysis of these metrics the outcome varies because everybody has a different risk perception.
+The outcome varies because each person has a different risk perception.

 Docker is one dependency more

-You might object this section as "I use Docker already so no additional dependency disadvantage at all".
+You may object to this section with the argument, "I use Docker already, so there is no additional dependency disadvantage".

-It is actually about Nginx depending on Docker.
-When Docker is down then I cannot even show an error page.
-Everything that something depends on makes it a little more likely to introduce failures.
+This is about Nginx depending on Docker.
+When Docker is down, I cannot show an error page.
+Every dependency increases the failure modes.

-In general, I try to have as little dependencies as possible because of the increased failure modes.
+I minimize dependencies because of the increased failure modes.

-I happily put Nginx into Docker if the problems (that Docker solves) are somewhat likely to occur in practice regarding running Nginx as a reverse proxy.
-If not then I qualify Docker as an unnecessary dependency since it solves a hypothetical problem in my particular situation.
+I would put Nginx into Docker if the problems Docker solves were likely to occur in practice when running Nginx as a reverse proxy.
+If not, Docker becomes an unnecessary dependency since it solves a hypothetical problem in my particular situation.

 Nginx has few, stable dependencies